 Outlet faceplates feel warm to the touch.

 If your outlet faceplate feels hot it means that the electrical load running to the outlet is too much or undersized wiring or loose wiring is attached.
 All of these issues could potentially start a fire.
-You should contact Electric Avenue immediately to inspect and repair the problem.
+You should contact an electrical company immediately to inspect and repair the problem.

 GFCI outlets trip repeatedly.